manstis/ansible-ai-connect-operator/docs/aap-wca-integrations.md

 # Integrating with Ansible Automation Platform and IBM WCA

 When deploying Ansible AI Connect service through operator, you will need to configure the integrations with Ansible Automation Platform and IBM watsonx Code Assistant.
-You can do this through the UI.
-You can also try the more advanced way.
+This is accomplished by providing `Secret`s with the necessary configuration details.

 ## Table of Contents
 - [Integrating with Ansible Automation Platform and IBM WCA](#integrating-with-ansible-automation-platform-and-ibm-wca)